Acute lymphoblastic leukaemia (ALL) is a type of blood cancer that starts from young white blood cells called lymphocytes in the bone marrow.

 Adults and children can get it but it is most often diagnosed in younger people.

-Our bible is the Bloodwise booklet you can download it here.
+The Acute Lymphoblastic Leukemia in children bible is the Bloodwise booklet you can download it here.

 The key information we follow and check regularly is the treatment information you can read it here.
 And we’ve listed some of the key info below for quick reference.

 Based on the results of tests your child had when they were diagnosed, their age and their white cell count, your child will have one of three treatment plans, or regimens.

 Bilbo was on Regimen B he is now on Regimen C after his MRD results at the end of induction.